 Cloud Computing Gives You More Document Control

 The higher the number of people you have working on the same document, the greater need you will have for ensuring that you have firm control of that document.
-Traditionally, people would work offline on their part of a report and send copies into a central administrator who would collate and edit changes into a primary document.
+Traditionally, people would work offline on their part of a report and send copies to a central administrator who would collate and edit changes into a primary document.
 The greater the number of ‘donor’ documents, the higher the risk of something being corrupted, skipped over, or deleted in the process.
-Today, even small companies are doing some elements of their business internationally across several different geographical regions and time-zones.
+Today, even small companies are doing some elements of their business internationally across several different geographical regions and time zones.
 Switching to cloud computing allows this file and data sharing to happen much easier, quicker, and safer, only one version that everyone can work on regardless of where and when they work.

 Cloud Computing Provides Greater Security

-One misplaced lap-top computer, or lost data stick, can cost your business much more than the price of replacement.
+One misplaced laptop computer, or lost data stick, can cost your business much more than the price of replacement.
 If the data on either of those devices is critical to your business, it could cost you a lot more.
 If it falls into the wrong hands (competitors, customers, etc.), then the cost could be much more than merely financial.
 Using cloud-based applications will mean that you no longer have to have everything held on physical hardware that is prone to damage, loss, or theft.
 You’ll be able to access your data from any device and leave it secured when you are done using it.